yangsg/myself_learn_notes/linux_command_line_note.md

 ##  -e, --expiredate EXPIRE_DATE  #The date on which the user account will be disabled.
 The date is specified in the format YYYY-MM-DD.
 ##  -f, --inactive INACTIVE       #The number of days after a password expires until the account is permanently disabled.
 A value of 0 disables the account as soon as the password has expired, and a value of -1 disables the feature.
 ##  -r, --system  #Create a system account.
+## -o, --non-unique  #Allow the creation of a user account with a duplicate (non-unique) UID.
+This option is only valid in combination with the -u option.

 ## UID:
 ## 0  root(system administrator)